 “That’s a face only a mother could love,” I joked.

-While continuing to look at his reflection, he replied with the greatest of sincerity, “A mother couldn’t be that discreet.”
+While continuing to look at his reflection, he replied with the greatest sincerity, “A mother couldn’t be that discreet.”

 How nice talking about a mirror one of my resident in my facility in Kenya walked in my office and since my mirror is long he talked to the reflection saying “its long since we met”, and he walks round the mirror to see person behind.
 Anyway it was a moment of like OK!!!